Aliases for TIMM8A Gene

 TIMM8A (Translocase Of Inner Mitochondrial Membrane 8 Homolog A (Yeast)) is a Protein Coding gene.
-Diseases associated with TIMM8A include jensen syndrome and limb dystonia.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Mitochondrial Protein Import.
+Diseases associated with TIMM8A include mohr-tranebjaerg syndrome and jensen syndrome.
+Among its related pathways are Transport to the Golgi and subsequent modification and Mitochondrial protein import.
 An important paralog of this gene is TIMM8B.

 UniProtKB/Swiss-Prot for TIMM8A Gene